8 Ways to Boost Your E-commerce Security

 PCI DSS compliance requirements lay down an outline and guide of best practices for e-commerce security and effective tactics to combat threats.
 PCI Compliance is mandatory for e-commerce sites and platforms, irrespective of your size and volume of sales.
 Treat PCI compliance as the minimum/basic security standard that you must maintain.
 Build a security strategy that is robust and comprehensive above these standards.

 Having your website SSL-certified (getting HTTPS on the browser address bar) is an indication that your website is secure and authentic and is a great way to elicit customer trust.
 By encrypting data, this protocol ensures a degree of security against fraudulent activities.

-Having a failover system in place and regularly backing data up can minimize the chances of outage and downtimes for customers should there be a power outage, technical glitches or other issues with your e-commerce website.
+Having a failover system in place and regularly backing data up can minimize the chances of outage and downtimes for customers should there be a power outage, technical glitches, or other issues with your e-commerce website.
 Something as simple as regularly updating the software (updates contain critical patches) can go a long way in saving the company from huge losses that breaches bring.

-Regular train employees web application security and what steps to take from their end to ensure they do not compromise the site’s security, authenticity, and integrity.
+Regular train employees on web application security and what steps to take from their end to ensure they do not compromise the site’s security, authenticity, and integrity.
 Enforce a strong password policy within your organization and ensure that all employees follow the security guidelines and practices.

-An intelligent, comprehensive and managed security solution like AppTrana offers multi-layered security that combines the power of automation (for scanning, monitoring traffic and other regular tasks) with the expertise and skills of certified security experts (to conduct regular security audits, pen-tests and security analyses).
+An intelligent, comprehensive, and managed security solution like AppTrana offers multi-layered security that combines the power of automation (for scanning, monitoring traffic, and other regular tasks) with the expertise and skills of certified security experts (to conduct regular security audits, pen-tests, and security analyses).
 It enables you to maintain a robust security posture for your e-commerce website/ application and ensure that it is always authentic and available to legitimate users.